Anatomy: Human anatomy

-In humans, dexterous hand movements and increased brain size are likely to have evolved simultaneously.

 Humans have the overall body plan of a mammal.
 Humans have a head, neck, trunk (which includes the thorax and abdomen), two arms and hands, and two legs and feet.

 Generally, students of certain biological sciences, paramedics, prosthetists and orthotists, physiotherapists, occupational therapists, nurses, podiatrists, and medical students learn gross anatomy and microscopic anatomy from anatomical models, skeletons, textbooks, diagrams, photographs, lectures and tutorials and in addition, medical students generally also learn gross anatomy through practical experience of dissection and inspection of cadavers.
 The study of microscopic anatomy (or histology) can be aided by practical experience examining histological preparations (or slides) under a microscope.

 Human anatomy, physiology and biochemistry are complementary basic medical sciences, which are generally taught to medical students in their first year at medical school.
 Human anatomy can be taught regionally or systemically; that is, respectively, studying anatomy by bodily regions such as the head and chest, or studying by specific systems, such as the nervous or respiratory systems.
 The major anatomy textbook, Gray's Anatomy, has been reorganized from a systems format to a regional format, in line with modern teaching methods.
 A thorough working knowledge of anatomy is required by physicians, especially surgeons and doctors working in some diagnostic specialties, such as histopathology and radiology.

 Academic anatomists are usually employed by universities, medical schools or teaching hospitals.
 They are often involved in teaching anatomy, and research into certain systems, organs, tissues or cells.